 Structure Condition Services Stressors

-Mercury is a persistent bioaccumulative toxin, which means that it stays in the environment for a long time, cycling through air, water, and soil.
-Mercury can be deposited by wet and dry deposition, and is assimilated into plants and soils.
-It accumulates in organisms, leading to damage with long-term consequences1.
-Elevated mercury can cause reductions in growth and reproduction, and increases the rate of wildlife mortality.
-Here, we quantify the annual amount of mercury deposited at an air quality site in Underhill, Vermont.
-Annual scores are computed as the difference between the target concentration of 0 µg/m2 and the maximum (the maximum value in record + 10% of the range).
+Mercury is a persistent toxin that can be deposited by wet and dry deposition, and found in water, air and soil.
+It is assimilated into plants and soils and then gets passed through various food webs where it accumulates in organisms, leading to damage with long-term consequences1.
+High concentrations of mercury can lead to a reduction in growth and reproduction in plants, and increases in the rate of wildlife mortality.
+Here, we quantify the annual amount of mercury deposited at an air quality monitoring site in Underhill, Vermont.
+A high score means that there is a low level of mercury deposition.

 The score is calculated using a target value and the historical range of the the entire long-term dataset.
 The higher the score, the closer this year's value is to the target.

 Once the score is computed for each year, the trend in scores over time is calculated.
 If the trend is significantly positive or negative, the long-term trend is marked as increasing or decreasing respectively.

 |Directionality of scores||

 Lower values in the data are better.